yassine-ramla/my_leetcode_solutions/python/to_follow_up.md

 9. try other solutions (recursive) 206.reverse linked list
 10. try other solutions 290. word pattern
 11. try other solutions 338. counting bits
+12. try other solutions 345.
+Reverse Vowels of a String